My entire life I have been driven by this great quote by Zig Ziglar;

 With on-line learning different means each program available serves different needs to the growing population of dog owners that are recognizing the advantages of learning from a successful competitor (all while staying at home).
 With our on-line programs my goals is not only to teach a certain skill (such as recalls, shaping or this time around agility contacts) but I am also focused on creating an understanding of dog training.
 If I just teach you a skill, you are still dependent upon me for learning other skills in the future.
 If I build up your knowledge of dog training through the teaching model we have in place, every future skill you learn from us becomes easier and easier.
 Which brings me to my ultimate goal of enhancing the understanding of dog training in every person that joins our courses!

 The advantages of on-line learning are tremendous.
 It may mean allocating your time and resources in a different direction, but you are investing in your future success, the future success of your dog and of every dog you will ever own!
 Click this link now to find out more about our latest on-line course; teaching dog training through the model of agility contacts.
+[Update: My running and stopped contact training is now in Agility Nation].

 Today I am grateful for the unique perspective each one of my experienced instructors bring to my on-line classes.